-Administration and the Board of Directors are committed to serving our members in such a way that they feel supported and empowered.
-Our members are the heart of service delivery to the public, and we will maintain open communications and feedback mechanisms to assure that their voice is heard.
+Senior Leadership, Command Officers, and the Board of Directors are committed to serving our members in a way that makes them feel supported and empowered.
+Our members are the heart of service delivery to the public, and we will maintain open communications and feedback mechanisms to ensure that their voices are heard.
+Communications will always be transparent and frequent.